norestrictionss/Price-Prediction/Price Prediction/README.md

--This program predicts the price depending on a data provided by user.
--To run the program, you must execute app.py file.
+-This program predicts the price depending on a data provided by user.\n -To run the program, you must execute app.py file.
 Eventually, you must get to the link http://localhost:8080/index